reddy189/tavily-takehome/STATEMENT.md

 ## Value

-For a customer evaluating Tavily for a production research or assistant use case, the most common trust-breaking failure in a search-grounded system is a citation that's fabricated or doesn't actually say what the answer claims.
-This project is a concrete, inexpensive pattern (bounded LLM call count, no new infrastructure, no vector store or new tracing platform required) for making that failure mode visible and largely self-correcting, backed by a repeatable evaluation harness to measure it and observability to debug it — the kind of pattern worth showing a customer building a production research assistant on Tavily, not a demo that only happens to work on one example query.
+For a customer evaluating Tavily for a production research or assistant use case, a particularly damaging failure is an answer that appears grounded but cites evidence that is fabricated or does not actually support the claim.
+This project provides a concrete, inexpensive pattern—bounded LLM call count, no new infrastructure, no vector store or new tracing platform required—for making that failure mode visible and largely self-correcting, backed by a repeatable evaluation harness to measure it and observability to debug it.
+The result is a pattern that can be shown to a customer building a production research assistant on Tavily, rather than a demo that only happens to work on one example query.